gee-community/ee-LandsatLinkr/README.md

 8. Once it appears in your Tasks Tab, run the task `MSS-reference-image` – don't change the export settings.
 This should take about 15 minutes.
 Once the task is completed and you see an image called 'ref' in your project's asset folder, you can move onto the next step.

 ### Script Step 3.
 Preview and filter out bad MSS images
 This step will print thumbnails of all of the available MSS images based on your parameters so that you can assess image quality and remove the bad images from your image collection.
-This step will result in an updated `EXCLUDE_IDs` variable, and can take between 10 to 30 minutes (depending on the number of images available).
+This step will result in an updated `EXCLUDE_IDs` variable, and can take between 10 to 30 minutes (depending on the number of MSS images that meet your parameters).

 1. Set LLR_STEP to 3 and run the script.
 ```js